ldalzotto/ProjectUndefined-Prototype/README.md

-# ProjectUndefined-Prototype
+# Welcome

 This repository is the source code of a proof of concept of a Unity game.

 ProjectUndefined is a prototype of a top down 3D shooter.
-The Player can stop time whenever he wants and cast skill to progress trhough levels.
+The Player can stop time whenever he wants and cast skill to progress trough levels.

+This project was made to challenge my knowledge acquired with the unity engine.
+This project emphasis my will of building custom solutions for features that I found too limiting in the engine : animation system, surface shader, prefabs.
+I am satisfied with the solutions that I brought, but the code is not very comprehensive.

-This project contains source code only, there is no asset files.
+This repository contains source code only, there is no asset files.
 I decided to strip assets from git history as they were taking space for nothing.

-## Purpose

-The purpose of this repository is to share pieces of code that can be inspiring for people who wants to develop similar features.

-This project has no external documentation, your guide to understand how things work together will be comments (when there are some 😋).
-Feel free to dig into code to get a grasp of what is happening.

-If you want more details on a specific feature, feel free to post an issue and I will answer to you as best as I can.
+The whole unity project with assets is available [here](//todo).

+Some features are more detailed [here](//todo), these are some that I could reuse in future projects.

-## Demo
+## Try it

 Click to see a video :

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/vgzf_5xCZZI/0.jpg)](https://www.youtube.com/watch?v=vgzf_5xCZZI)